Rooftop bars in London is not the first thing you think of when you’re planning your visit! Or at least I don’t.

 Below are a few things you might like to do between drinks from Get Your Guide:

 If you fancy the absolute best afternoon tea in London, you’ll love this list.
 It features the Savoy, the Ritz and my total favourite, the Goring.
-You can read the complete list of 8 here.
+You can read my complete list here.

 Visit 12 of London’s best markets for everything from fresh food to vintage clothes, flowers and curiosities!